What is income protection?

 What does income protection cover?

-Income protection covers loss of earnings – but only if that loss of earnings is brought about by a physical or mental illness or injury.
-Most insurers will allow you to cover up to around 55% of your pre-tax income.
+Income protection covers loss of income – but only if it's brought about by a physical or mental illness or injury.
+Most insurers will allow you to cover up to around 50-60% of your pre-tax income.

 Some people use income protection to replace the essential part of their missing income – i.e. the bit that pays for fundamental living expenses like the mortgage or rent, bills and food.
 But the fact is: income protection can be used in whatever way you need.
 It can cover essentials, non-essentials – or whatever is important in your life.
 Ultimately, it makes sure you that you and anyone who depends on you financially can keep up with the cost of life if you’re too unwell to work.